 - 1. PURPOSE.
-The purpose of this test is to visually inspect the internal materials, construction, and workmanship of hybrid, multichip and multichip module microcircuits. - 1.1 SCOPE.
-This test is for both Class H (Class level B) and Class K (Class level S) quality levels, SAW and hybrid/multichip/multichip module microcircuits.
+The purpose of this test is to visually inspect the internal materials, construction, and workmanship of hybrid. multichip and multichip module microcircuits. - 1.1 Scope.
+This test is for both Class H (Class level B) and Class K (Class level S) quality levels, Surface Acoustic Wave (SAW) and hybrid/multichip/multichip module microcircuits.
 The following types of microcircuits may be inspected: - a.
-Passive thin and thick film networks. - b.
-Active thin and thick film circuits. - c.
+Passive thin and thick film networks. - Active thin and thick film circuits. - c.
 Multiple circuits, including combinations, stacking or other interconnections of 1.1.a and 1.1.b.

-This test will normally be used on microelectronic devices prior to capping or encapsulation on a 100 percent inspection basis to detect and eliminate devices with internal defects that could lead to device failure in normal application.
-It may also be employed on a sampling basis prior to capping to determine the effectiveness of the manufacturers quality control and handling procedures.
+This test is performed on microelectronic devices after completion of all assembly operations, prior to seal, encapsulation, or final acceptance on a 100 percent inspection basis (or as specified in controlling documents) to detect and eliminate devices with one or more internal defects.
+It may also be employed as an in-process inspection on a sampling basis to determine the effectiveness of the manufacturing processes and handling procedures.

 2. APPARATUS.
 The apparatus for this test shall include optical equipment capable of the specified magnification(s) and visual standards/aids (gages, drawings, photographs, etc.) necessary to perform an effective examination and enable the operator to make objective decisions as to the acceptability of the device being examined.
-Adequate fixturing shall be provided for handling devices during examination to promote efficient operation without inflicting damage to the units.
+Fixtures, if needed, shall be provided for handling devices during examination to promote efficient operation without inflicting damage to the units.